 - Aloe Vera Juice can be used to soothe and heal a damaged gut lining which can lead to systemic inflammation.
 Read more about that with this post.

-- Ginger root, freshly grated and added to your food, or taken as a supplement can help to soothe inflammation of the body as well as aid in the digestive process.
+- Ginger root, freshly grated and added to your food, or taken or taken as a supplement can help to soothe inflammation of the body as well as aid in the digestive process.

 - Intermittent fasting can decrease inflammation and puts the body into repair mode (through tissue healing and regeneration) instead of spending most of its energy on digesting food.
 This can be done nightly by not eating past 6 at night and before 6 in the morning, or by setting aside 1 day per week to fast, or one weekend per month to fast.
 Some people prefer to do an all water or an all fresh juice type of fast.
 You can read more about juicing with this post.